webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 ## Configuration nomenclature

-We recommend you to name your config file something meaningful, like in our case: "penguins".
+We recommend you to name your configuration file something meaningful, like in our case: "penguins".
 To do it, set the `this.options.env.configuration.dev.configName` to desired string.

 ```js
 const Generator = require('yeoman-generator');